 We work hard as a community to provide a well kept campus environment.
-Any community member who litters intentionally or carelessly will be assigned campus custodial duties for a time period commensurate with the offense.
+Any community member who intentionally litters or vandalizes the school facilities will be assigned campus custodial duties for a time period commensurate with the offense.
 Repeated violations will be considered an act of willful disobedience (see Section 5.16 - Willful Disobedience) and may result in consequences and/or a meeting with the student, parents/guardians, and the Director.

-5.12 Displays of Affection
+5.12 Public Displays of Affection

 Bitney is an educational institution with an educational focus.
-Kissing, inappropriate touching, and other behavior of a sexual nature are not school appropriate and are prohibited.
+Kissing, cuddling, inappropriate touching, and other behavior of a sexual nature are not school appropriate and are prohibited.
 Repeated violations will be considered an act of willful disobedience (see Section 5.16 - Willful Disobedience) and may result in consequences and/or a meeting with the student, parents/guardians, and the Director.